aabbtree77/esp32-vpn/README.md

 [canyouseeme.org](https://canyouseeme.org/)

 Hole punching solves the problem, but demands another external server or an entire commercial service.
 An interesting option is [RustDesk](https://github.com/rustdesk/rustdesk) which automates everything openly, for free, for now.
 Running and configuring such software is a complex endeavor however.
-Rust...

 There exist exotic network science possibilities based on the ICMP packets, i.e. the [pwnat](https://samy.pl/pwnat/) utility.
 It succeeds only with a certain probability and is totally unsuitable as a communication method.

 Yet another way is to rely on a 3rd party MQTT broker.
 CloudMQTT has removed its only free plan.
 HiveMQ allows a free setup, but I am getting "Server closed connection without DISCONNECT" already in a simple test setup when switching a computer yet using the same credentials from their CLI interface.
-Such ways seem to be good for big commercial apps as they introduce the need for at least some consultancy via email or phone.
+Such services seem to be good for big commercial apps as they introduce the need for at least some consultancy via email or phone.

-Perhaps it is best to rely on the ESP RainMaker cloud which solves most of the problems of connecting ESP32 chips globally, for free, for now.
+Regarding minimal IoT dabbles one could rely on the ESP RainMaker cloud which solves most of the problems of connecting ESP32 chips globally, for free, for now.
 The problem here is a heavy dependence on the cloud built by Espressif Systems, with a still evolving C++ API.

 As a compromise, I could suggest one [sending commands via github](https://github.com/aabbtree77/sendrecv), which I have tested.
 We are not able to send simple text messages/UDP/MQTT packets directly from PC to PC based on their MAC addresses, but at least we have access to a few reliable and largely free services such as gmail or github.
 They can be used to send and receive commands from PC to PC globally and achieve remote control independence from complex proprietary/open source software.